Registrationwala

 For you, the impact might be quite fruitful, but in the long term, it can destroy your insurance marketing firm.

-• Lack of trust in the market: It is not the insurance company that wears the blame of insurance policies, it is insurance intermediaries.
+• Lack of trust in the market: It is not the insurance company that wears the blame of policies, it is insurance intermediaries.
 Thus, if word gets out that your IMF is responsible for the mis-selling, the trust factor you have in the market will change for the worse.

 • IRDA penalty: IRDA is the regulatory authority that monitors the conduct of all insurance intermediaries.
 Wherever customer complaints are concerned, it is the body that ultimately deals with them.
 IRDA can impose severe penalties on you if your code of conduct deviates from what is expected.

 However, running a firm is a big deal.
 And we understand that ensuring that all the policies are sold correctively is a task that can be hard, especially in a competitive market.
+Therefore, there exists ways by which you can prevent such incidents from happening.

+To prevent selling the wrong policies, you have to just ask yourself one question: “How knowledgeable am I about the policies I am selling?”
 And then, if your intentions are clear, you can follow the steps below to sell the right policies to the right customers:

 • Make your insurance portal as robust as possible, but stay within the IRDA regulations